swarrup17/swarrup17/README.md

-- 👋 Hi, I’m @swarrup17
+- 👋 Hi, I’m Swarup Dahal
-- 👀 I’m interested in ethical hacking but I don't know how to hack.
 - 🌱 I’m currently learning CSIT
-- 💞️ I’m looking to collaborate on IT companies
+- 💞️ I’m looking to collaborate with IT companies
 - 📫 How to reach me : facebook: Swarup Dahal.

 <!---